The evolution of telecom fraud and the impact on revenues

 - Vishing Calls

 This is one of the most common telecom frauds, which is a combination of the word “Voice” and “Phishing.”
-It is similar to the phishing email attacks – the difference is just that fraudsters make calls to the victims.
+It is similar to phishing email attacks – the difference is just that fraudsters make calls to the victims.
 During the vishing calls, fraudsters create a false scenario and trick victims to share their personal, security, or financial information.
 In some situations, fraudsters even compel victims to transfer money to them.
 These types of fraud are very hard to detect, and catching fraudsters is even harder.

 One-ring-and-cut or Wangari